What you can expect to pay for dehumidifier running costs now the temperature has dropped

 In fact, the air they expel can be as much as 12°C warmer that the air it took in.
 Compressor units, on the other hand, barely warm the air at all.
 Using a desiccant unit can help with drying clothes quicker and mean you will need to heat the room less – so the extra costs could be seen to be worthwhile.

-Are there ways to cut dehumidifier running costs?
+How to cut dehumidifier running costs

 Firstly, think about the type of space you are purchasing the dehumidifier for.
 As mentioned before, certain types of dehumidifier are better for cold spaces, such as conservatories and garages, while others work best in warm rooms, such as bedrooms or living rooms.